riccardopadoan28/BIManalyst_g_46/A3/README.md

 # Future perspective

 1. Implement the logic of matching also for kg, stk.
-2. Assign also the price of equipment rents and labours.
+2. Assign to the IfcCostItem also the costs of equipment rents and labours.

 # Reference